CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

 1. Note that the following file has been created

-   - prod.bfd.cms.gov.pem (certificate from the bfd sandbox server)
+   - prod.bfd.cms.gov.pem (certificate from the bfd prod server)

 1. Verify that there is a certificate inside of "prod.bfd.cms.gov.pem"